Chemistry higher tier

 structure of a typical amino acid molecule is shown below.

 There are just over twenty common amino acids found in living organisms and they all have the basic structure shown above.
-The only difference between amino acids is the structure of the R- group.
+The only difference between different amino acids is the structure of the R- group.
 The simplest amino acid is one where the side group R is simply a hydrogen atom.
 This gives an amino acid called glycine (gyl for short).
 If the R- group is a -CH3 group then an amino acid called alanine is formed.
-The structures of glycine and alanine are shown below.
+The structures of the amino acids glycine and alanine are shown below.
 A quick search on Google will show the structure of all common amino acids if you care to look!

 You can clearly see the only difference between these two amino acids is in the side chain -R.